Transportation in Canada: Railways

-Canada has railway links with the lower 48 US States, but no connection with Alaska other than a train ferry service from Prince Rupert, British Columbia, although a line has been proposed.
+Canada has railway links with the lower 48 US States but no rail connection with Alaska, although a line has been proposed.
 There are no other international rail connections.

 Waterways

 In 2005, 139.2 e6t of cargo was loaded and unloaded at Canadian ports.
 The Port of Vancouver is the busiest port in Canada, moving 68 e6t or 15% of Canada's total in domestic and international shipping in 2003.

 Transport Canada oversees most of the regulatory functions related to marine registration, safety of large vessel, and port pilotage duties.
 Many of Canada's port facilities are in the process of being divested from federal responsibility to other agencies or municipalities.

 Inland waterways comprise 3000 km, including the St. Lawrence Seaway.
 Transport Canada enforces acts and regulations governing water transportation and safety.